m-s7/react-monorepo/apps/modules/guide/README.md

 ### Standalone

-Module in standalone mode does not contain layout only component styles inherited from packages.
+Module in standalone mode does not contain layout, components are styled by style inherited from packages.

 Tu run standalone mode:
 ```bash